 3) Many graduate students consider becoming policymakers or advisors to policymakers.
 Name one thing that you didn’t consider, but should have, when you decided to work as a legislative consultant and lobbyist.

-Being a policy maker, particularly one that’s an elected official, is an act of service.
-I’ve worked as both staff to policymakers and as someone trying to influence policy makers and it’s a lot of work and a lot of stress.
+Being a policy-maker, particularly one that is an elected official, is an act of service.
+I’ve worked as both staff to policymakers and as someone trying to influence policy-makers, and it’s a lot of work and a lot of stress.
 Policymaking, by and large, is designed around being an open process rather than an efficient process.
 So even relatively small decisions have a lot of input and a lot of decision points that get spread across a long timeline.
 It’s not for the easily frustrated or impatient.
 The system is working during a three-hour meeting with a lot of parliamentary infighting.
 It’s a fight by inches all the time.
 The best advice I can give you is to be a happy warrior.
 And wake up every day to see the process play out in the slow, sometimes ugly way it has to in our system.
-Because the alternative is to just embrace the fighting and I’ve never seen anyone do that and not become a burnout or a cynic.
+Because the alternative is to just embrace the fighting, and I’ve never seen anyone do that and not become a burnout or a cynic.

 Thank you for sharing your experiences, John!
 Your networking tips for introverts particularly resonated and will help a great many graduate students.
-Your advice for things to considerations when going into policymaking and advocacy is also invaluable as many faculty members and advisors do not have the experience to guide graduate students considering work in this field.
+Your advice for things to consider when going into policymaking and advocacy is also invaluable, as many faculty members and advisors do not have the experience to guide graduate students considering work in this field.

 Wishing You All the Best in Your Academic Success.